serverlessmaps/serverlessmaps/README.md

 # serverlessmaps
-Creating and hosting serverless maps
+Creating and hosting serverless maps on AWS.